 Internal walls

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted, although one or two bossed areas of plaster may require eventual repair.
+Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.